 Specs: 85mm tall x 52mm wide -- Offset bearing, dual lip design.
 High-rebound, weight-saving vented core - in colors/durometers listed below.

 Sold in sets of two wheels for duro mixing convenience.
 For highest performance, use a softer duro at the tail (where thrust is generated and grip is most critical) and a harder duro at the nose (to optimize roll speed).

-Available in three proprietary formulas –
+Available in the several colors/duros (see current choice options above) and three proprietary formulas –

 BlackOps™: ultimate balance of speed and grip • extreme traction fresh • buttery and smooth broken-in • comfortable and predictable

 Defcon™: Guinness WR speed • directional slide • long-lasting grip • slow, consistent wear